Should You Become a Resident Advisor?

 A Definite Pro: Friendship, Support and Community

-If you’re considering becoming an Resident Advisor, the first question to ask yourself is why you’re attracted to the job.
-Remember that it’s not just about free room and board and try to image how you’d fare handling the various challenges and constraints that would be required of you.
-If they seem manageable, and you like being part of a community, truly enjoy working with people, and would find it satisfying to help other students navigate their first years of college, then you might have the makings of a great RA.
+If you’re considering becoming an Resident Advisor, the first question to ask yourself is why you’re attracted to the job, beyond the free or reduced price room and board.
+Try to imagine how you’d fare when faced with the various challenges and constraints that might be required of you.
+If they seem manageable, and you truly enjoy working with people and would find it satisfying to help other students navigate their first years of college, then you might have the makings of a great RA.